-Sony Ericsson Satio sales stopped due to "software glitch"Aaron Baker - Editor In-Chief
+Sony Ericsson Satio sales stopped due to "software glitch"Aaron Baker - Director, Content and Partnerships

 As if finanical issues weren't enough to worry about, Sony Ericsson's flagship device is causing trouble at two UK-based phone retailers.